 Coming out is different for every person.
 For bisexual+ people, coming out can present some unique challenges.
 Though similar in experience of telling friends and family about your identity, there are differences between coming out as lesbian and gay and coming out as bi+.
 This webpage aims to support individuals who are considering coming out as bi+, however you may also want to refer to our guide on coming out for further support.

-Coming out/talking about your gender identity
+Coming out/talking about your sexuality

 For bi+ people, coming out can be challenging due to scepticism and stereotypes about their sexuality.
 Bi+ people can face biphobia and/or bi erasure both from heterosexual and cisgender people, as well as from people in the LGBTQ+ community, and can be invisible even within their own community.